-The General Plan/Coastal Land Use Plan 2018 Progress Report is organized into three sections.
+The General Plan 2019 Progress Report is organized into three sections.
 A summary of each section is provided below.

-Section 1 Introduction: summarizes the report purpose, the content of the General Plan, lists important dates, and identifies the location of the implementation actions and programs.
+Section 1 Introduction: This section summarizes the report purpose, the content of the General Plan, lists important dates, and identifies the location of the implementation actions and programs.
 The introduction also provides an overview of the General Plan Guidelines, as provided by the OPR, and the degree to which the City's General Plan complies with them.

-Section 2 General Plan Amendment Status: reviews the content and status of General Plan Amendments, including applicant-initiated requests.
+Section 2 General Plan Amendment Status: This section reviews the content and status of General Plan Amendments, including applicant-initiated requests.
 Adopted amendments and initiated amendments that are in progress are identified.

-Section 3 General Plan Implementation Progress: identifies the progress the City has made toward implementing the actions and programs of the General Plan during the reporting period.
+Section 3 General Plan Implementation Progress: This section identifies the progress the City has made toward implementing the actions and programs of the General Plan during the reporting period.
 Each implementation action or program is presented in its entirety, followed by a summary of the related activity that occurred.
-The regional housing needs status update is provided in Section 3.10: Housing Element Tables.
+The Regional Housing Needs Allocation (RHNA) status update is provided in Section 3.10: Housing Element Tables.